eginer/quantum_package/src/DavidsonUndressed/README.rst

 DavidsonUndressed
 =================

-Module for main files with undressed Davidson
+Module for main files Davidson's algorithm with no dressing.